-The Trumpet Ensemble prepares repertoire that span a variety of musical styles.
+The ASU Trumpet Ensemble prepares repertoire that spans a wide variety of musical styles.
 The ensemble fosters an appreciation for teamwork and promotes the enjoyment of playing the trumpet.

-The Trumpet Ensemble is under the direction of Dr. John Irish and performs regularly in concert as well as in collaboration with nationally known performers.
-The group is open to all trumpeters.
+The ASU Trumpet Ensemble performs regularly in concert in the San Angelo area as well as in collaboration with nationally-known performers.
+The ensemble is open to all trumpeters.